SEND and Inclusion

-As a small school we place a strong emphasis on the personalised approach we can make to the learning of every student.
+We place a strong emphasis on the personalised approach we can make to the learning of every student.
 This statement has to be worded very carefully to avoid identifying individual pupils.

 All our students are taught in mixed ability classes with a strong emphasis being placed on challenge, with support for all pupils.
 As such work is differentiated in a numbers of ways:

 - Peer support/partners

 A full time member of support staff is employed with a number of designated roles including Learning Mentor and Teaching Assistant.
 All students have access to this support when needed.
 Small group support is currently offered in Maths, English and Hebrew.